Siddhantarora2k/mission_to_mars/README.md

 # mission_to_mars
 Created a web application to get the data about mars and high res. images of mars from the NASA website.
 Also used Bootstrap to format the HTML web page.

+Used mongoDB to store the data on the web page